mattiashem/theknow/README.md

 ### Roadmap

-- Save hash and file name to mongodb for storage
+- Save hash and file name to mongodb for storage (Done)
-- Save a copy of the hash in redis for fast access
+- Save a copy of the hash in redis for fast access (Done)
-- Setup a timer and then timer is run check if has on live page matches the has in the db
+- Setup a timer and then timer is run check if has on live page matches the has in the db (Done)
-- Setup for multi page setup
+- Setup for multi page setup (Done)

-### How its used
+## How its used

 ### Prereq